Solar Payback Calculator

-Your home electricity bill before adding EV charging
+Your home bill before adding EV charging

 Why EVs Accelerate Solar Payback